Paracetamol: Musculoskeletal pain

 The benefits of paracetamol in musculoskeletal conditions, such as osteoarthritis and backache, are uncertain.

 It appears to provide only small and not clinically important benefits in osteoarthritis.
 American College of Rheumatology and Arthritis Foundation guideline for the management of osteoarthritis notes that the effect size in clinical trials of paracetamol has been very small, which suggests that for most individuals it is ineffective.
 The guideline conditionally recommends paracetamol for short-term and episodic use to those who do not tolerate nonsteroidal anti-inflammatory drugs.
 For people taking it regularly, monitoring for liver toxicity is required.
-Essentially the same recommendation was issued by EULAR for hand osteoarthritis.
-Similarly, European algorithm ESCEO for the treatment of knee osteoarthritis recommends limiting the use of paracetamol to short-term rescue analgesia only.
+Essentially the same recommendation was issued by European League Against Rheumatism (EULAR) for hand osteoarthritis.
+Similarly, the ESCEO algorithm for the treatment of knee osteoarthritis recommends limiting the use of paracetamol to short-term rescue analgesia only.

 Paracetamol is ineffective for acute low back pain.
 No randomized clinical trials evaluated its use for chronic or radicular back pain, and the evidence in favor of paracetamol is lacking.

 Headaches

 Paracetamol is effective for acute migraine: 39% of people experience pain relief at one hour compared with 20% in the control group.
-The aspirin/paracetamol/caffeine combination also "has strong evidence of effectiveness and can be used as a first-line treatment for migraine."
-The German, Austrian, and Swiss headache societies and the German Society of Neurology recommend the combination as a "highlighted" one for self-medication of migraine, and paracetamol alone as a first choice.
+The aspirin/paracetamol/caffeine combination also "has strong evidence of effectiveness and can be used as a first-line treatment for migraine".
 Paracetamol on its own only slightly alleviates episodic tension headache in those who have them frequently.
-However, the aspirin/paracetamol/caffeine combination is superior to both paracetamol alone and placebo and offers meaningful relief of tension headache: 2 hours after administering the medication, 29% of those who took the combination were pain-free as compared with 21% on paracetamol and 18% on placebo.
+However, the aspirin/paracetamol/caffeine combination is superior to both paracetamol alone and placebo and offers meaningful relief of tension headache: two hours after administering the medication, 29% of those who took the combination were pain-free as compared with 21% on paracetamol and 18% on placebo.
 The German, Austrian, and Swiss headache societies and the German Society of Neurology recommend this combination as a "highlighted" one for self-medication of tension headache, with paracetamol/caffeine combination being a "remedy of first choice", and paracetamol a "remedy of second choice".

 Dental and other post-surgical pain

 Pain after a dental surgery provides a reliable model for the action of analgesics on other kinds of acute pain.
 For the relief of such pain, paracetamol is inferior to ibuprofen.
-Full therapeutic doses of non-steroidal anti-inflammatory drugs (NSAIDs) ibuprofen, naproxen or diclofenac are clearly more efficacious than the paracetamol/codeine combination which is frequently prescribed for dental pain.
+Full therapeutic doses of nonsteroidal anti-inflammatory drugs (NSAIDs) ibuprofen, naproxen, or diclofenac are clearly more efficacious than the paracetamol/codeine combination which is frequently prescribed for dental pain.
 The combinations of paracetamol and NSAIDs ibuprofen or diclofenac are promising, possibly offering better pain control than either paracetamol or the NSAID alone.
 Additionally, the paracetamol/ibuprofen combination may be superior to paracetamol/codeine and ibuprofen/codeine combinations.

 A meta-analysis of general post-surgical pain, which included dental and other surgery, showed the paracetamol/codeine combination to be more effective than paracetamol alone: it provided significant pain relief to as much as 53% of the participants, while the placebo helped only 7%.